fagan2888/cs_205_project/README.md

 Subbox snapshot (up to) | NA | 8.9 GB (~8,000 snapshots) | 20.5 GB (~2,500 snapshots)
 Subbox total size (up to) | NA | 41 TB | 19.6 TB

 In addition to the three boxes, each box has three resolution levels.
 We focused on the TNG100 box and the two lowest resolution levels (TNG100-3 and TNG100-2).
-Because of time constraints we were not able to test our pipeline on the highest resolution (TNG100-1).
+Because of time constraints, we were not able to test our pipeline on the highest resolution (TNG100-1).

 The need for efficient big data processing becomes obvious as we aim to analyze the evolution of a small region in the universe over a long period of time.
 Each box usually consists of thousands to hundreds of thousands of galaxies, and each galaxy is resolved with up to tens of thousands resolution elements.
 Normally, we are only interested in a small region of the simulation, so we need to locate our particles of interest from a huge list and access and store their properties with ease.
-Additionally, visualization of the galaxies is compute-intensive.
+Additionally, visualization of the galaxies is compute-intensive as we map the particle positions to a 2-dimensional grid.

 ### Data

-We used the Illustris TNG dataset, which is stored on Cannon as /n/hernquistfs3/IllustrisTNG.
-If you have a Cannon userid, access can be obtained by filling out a request form here.
+We used the Illustris TNG dataset, which is stored on Cannon in `/n/hernquistfs3/IllustrisTNG`.
+If you have a Cannon userID, access can be obtained by filling out a request form [here](https://portal.rc.fas.harvard.edu/request/grants/add).

 Below is a simple schematic demonstrating the file and data organization: